marknelsonengineer/empire/API_DESIGN.md

 Each country has a random GUID.
 That is the one and only mechanism for representing yourself to the server after initial login and credential exchange.

+Add APIs for Acts of God

+Think about what happens at the end of the game for a valid user who’s played who’s been played out.
+They have no sectors no memory no mobility no money.
+I think they should still be allowed to login and look around.
+They deserve to be more than just a visitor.

+I don’t think a micro services architecture is a good fit.
+Consider a micro service for a sector.
+You would need to have an attack service, a defend service, a produce service,.
+It might make sense to have sectors do some of these things.
+But they almost always have to interact with other things, which requires an approach more like a controller.

+For the security entitlements in each thread, we could.
+One.use a before and after pattern
+2.get a nonce from the security Oracle that is cryptograph bound to my thread ID.
+Has the nonce the patterns and my thread ID and have the Oracle sign that with its private key Then have my process validate all of that information using the Oracle public key

 ## SOLID Design Principles
 The SOLID ideas are